 Profile

-Dr. Zipporah Ali has recently retired from the position of Executive Director of Kenya Hospices and Palliative Care Association (KEHPCA), a position she held for 15 years.
-She serves on the board of several organizations including; Kenya Hospices and Palliative Care Association, International Children’s Palliative Care Network (ICPCN), City Cancer Challenge, Alzheimer/Dementia Kenya, Public Health and Palliative Care International, and Kenya Network of Cancer Organizations (KENCO).
-She has previously served on several other global, regional, and national boards.
+Dr. Zipporah previously served as the Executive Director of Kenya Hospices and Palliative Care Association (KEHPCA), a position she held for 15 years until her retirement in 2021.
+She was instrumental is founding and setting up the association.
+She currently serves on the board of several organizations including; Kenya Hospices and Palliative Care Association, African Palliative Care Association (APCA), Alzheimer/Dementia Kenya (ADOK).She has previously served on several other global, regional, and national boards.

 Dr. Ali has been and continues to be involved in advocacy and creating awareness on pain relief and palliative care in Kenya for children and adults as well as Universal Health Coverage.
 In her leadership role as the Executive Director for KEHPCA, she was very instrumental in fostering strong relationships with the Ministry of Health to integrate palliative care into government hospitals.
 She was also instrumental in advocating for palliative care to be included in the undergraduate medical and nursing schools in Kenya.
 She is a strong advocate for cancer prevention, control, and treatment and was instrumental in developing the first National Cancer Control Strategy and the National Guidelines for Cancer Management-Kenya.
 She has also advocated for palliative care to be integrated into other non-communicable diseases as well as infectious diseases.